 Kerala is truly the “God’s own country” for food lovers with its overabundant variety of delicacies.

-From breakfast to lunch to dinners, people in Kerala love their food and there is a vast assortment of dishes to chose from for each meal when you go backpacking through the streets of Kerala.
+From breakfast to lunch to dinners, people in Kerala love their food and there is a vast assortment of dishes to chose from for each meal.

 It is good to take a pick from one of the local shacks where the food can taste absolutely heavenly but at the same time it’s always better to be on the safer side when it comes to the tummy.
 If you have a got a touch stomach then you would absolutely love what the local places have to offer.

 - The cities of Kerala are comparatively progressive and travelling late evenings in places like Kochi is pretty safe.

 - The Police in Kerala are one of the best in the country and are seen patrolling the streets around the clock

 - People interpret body language, attire and behaviour a little differently in India and its best to get a good idea about the culture of the place before you being travelling.